Noahsarkarticle/Noah-ark/README.md

 ### Pictures of Giant:

+It also gives account to what happened to other species of humans (Noah was a homo sapiens saved in the flood).

 ### Picture of other species of humans lost in the flood:

 Noah’s story also gives an account to what happened to the dinosaurs.